coletonodonnell/coleton.io/content/posts/algo.md

 There are a ton of sorting algorithms, some are better suited depending on the situation.
 The analysis of a sort will be based on this criteria to determine its situational efficiency:

-1. Number of comparisons
-2. Number of swaps
-3. Adaptive or Stable
-4. Extra Memory

-# Sorting

-The definition of sorting is pretty easy to understand, it is an algorithm that sorts data.
-Some sorts are better for certain applications.
-The analysis of a sort will be based on this criteria to determine its situational efficiency:

 1. Time Complexity
 2. Space Complexity
 3. Adaptive and/or Stable